-1. Not later than five (5) business days before commencement of a hearing, a bench trial, a jury trial, or any other proceeding, counsel and any pro se party shall file on CM/ECF a glossary of any difficult, unusual, scientific, technical, and/or medical jargon, words, names, terms and/or phrases.
+1. Not later than five (5) business days before commencement of a hearing, a bench trial, a jury trial, or any other proceeding, counsel and any pro se party shall file and provide the court, the court reporter, the courtroom deputy clerk, opposing counsel, and any pro se party with on CM/ECF a glossary of any difficult, unusual, scientific, technical, and/or medical jargon, words, names, terms and/or phrases.